Computer Networking and Communication Systems

 Discipline-Specific Admission Requirements

 A student who meets the minimum discipline requirements stated below will be considered for regular admission to the Ph.D. program.
 A student who does not meet some of the requirements but shows high potential for advanced-level work may be considered for provisional admission.
 Admission also depends on factors such as number of seats available, resources available in the area of student's interest, the quality of previous work, etc. A student not qualifying for admission to the Ph.D. program may be considered for admission to the M.S. computer science or electrical engineering program.
-Requirements for admission are similar whether the applicant is requesting telecommunication and computer networking as the primary discipline or co-discipline.
+Requirements for admission are similar whether the applicant is requesting Computer Networking and Communication Systems as the primary discipline or co-discipline.

 Aptitude for Advanced Work

 The student must demonstrate an aptitude for advanced-level work through national/international standardized examinations such as the GRE.
 The expected performance level is the 85th percentile in the quantitative portion of the GRE examination.